bonsaiben/bootstrap-snippets/README.md

 ## Usage

-In a Vim html file, type a trigger name in Insert mode, and press `Tab` to expand it into HTML markup.
+In an html file, type a trigger name in Insert mode, and press `Tab` to expand it into HTML markup.

 Trigger names are meant to be as predictable as possible without being too long or redundant.